 The two food forests that I feature below have a similar way in which they carry out the three ethics of permaculture.

 - Earth Care – Steward the earth and its natural resources.
 For example, Native Americans live by the principle that in every decision, they must consider how it will affect seven generations into the future.
 We can care for the earth by building resilient, regenerative systems and using what we have wisely.

 - People Care – Nourish, educate and protect people.
 For example, this ethic opposes the way that some large-scale farms exploit migrant workers.
 Instead of relying on big corporations with vested interests, we can create sustainable agricultural systems and live more independently.

 - Fair Share – Share surpluses.

-Sherret (formerly Winslow) Food Forest in Portland, Oregon
+Sherrett (formerly Winslow) Food Forest in Portland, Oregon

-Permaculture Origins of Sherret Food Forest
+Permaculture Origins of Sherrett Food Forest

-The Sherret Food Forest is located on a 0.68-acre parcel of land near the border of Portland and Milwaukie, Oregon, and is an initiative started by students of Toby Hemenway, author of Gaia’s Garden and The Permaculture City.
+The Sherrett Food Forest is located on a 0.68-acre parcel of land near the border of Portland and Milwaukie, Oregon, and is an initiative started by students of Toby Hemenway, author of Gaia’s Garden and The Permaculture City.